Chr15w1986/Python_PP3/README.md

 ## Unsolved bugs and errors

-* When the game comes to an end and the user requests to restart the game, the game loops back to User vs AI, without the possibility of inputting a new number for difficulty purposes.
+* When the game comes to an end and the User requests to restart the game, the game loops back to User vs AI, without the possibility of inputting a new number for difficulty purposes.
 The game does run as normal apart from this issue
 * All previously known errors during the development process have been resolved